nishchintg01/Api/README.md

 # Api

-A restful APi that allows client to get a list of all user and search for particular user through his userid.
+A restful API that allows client to get a list of all user and search for particular user through his userid.

 ## Installation